Gman-Superfly/Complexity_from_Constraints/README.md

 contains ideas and code from other Gman-Superfly repos and Abstractions by Furlat

+"When to use this framework" guide: "If you have N independent modules and want global coherence without backprop through all of them, use this.
+If you need differentiable end-to-end training, use standard deep learning, check the "Notes" section at the end of this document.

+##CODE
 ## Why this exists (short)
 - **Non-locality**: Distant parts can influence each other to redeem provisional mistakes.
 - **Free-energy lens**: A single scalar objective coordinates tiny modules without making them big.